Association of Primary Language With Treatment and Outcomes in Inflammatory Bowel Disease.

 abstract

-BACKGROUND: As rates of inflammatory bowel disease (IBD) rise among non-English speaking populations, it is imperative to better understand the impact of language barriers and cultural differences on disease management.
-METHODS: Multi-center, retrospective, cohort study of adult patients with IBD who spoke a language other than English, matched 1:2 to English-speaking controls.
+INTRODUCTION: As rates of inflammatory bowel disease (IBD) rise among non-English-speaking populations, it is imperative to better understand the impact of language barriers and cultural differences on disease management.
+METHODS: The multicenter, retrospective, cohort study of adult patients with IBD who spoke a language other than English, matched 1:2 to English-speaking controls.
 Patients were enrolled at their first clinic visit and then followed up to 12 months.
 Advanced therapy (AT) was defined as a biologic or small molecule.
 Primary outcome was the rate of AT use between cohorts.
 Secondary outcomes included rates of AT initiation and corticosteroid-free clinical remission at 6 and 12 months.
-RESULTS: 144 patients with IBD (48 non-English speakers, 96 English speakers) were included in this study.
-Both cohorts had similar baseline disease activity based on physician global assessment, however non-English-speaking patients had significantly higher rates of baseline elevated fecal calprotectin (91.7% vs 50%, P=0.014).
-After multivariate analysis to adjust for baseline differences, we found no difference in prior or current advanced therapy use.
-Rates of initiation of advanced therapy were similar between the two groups at 6- and 12-month follow up.
+RESULTS: One hundred forty-four patients with IBD (48 non-English speakers, 96 English speakers) were included in this study.
+Both cohorts had similar baseline disease activity based on physician global assessment; however, non-English-speaking patients had significantly higher rates of baseline elevated fecal calprotectin (91.7% vs 50%, P = 0.014).
+After multivariate analysis to adjust for baseline differences, we found no difference in prior or current AT use.
+Rates of initiation of AT were similar between the 2 groups at 6- and 12-month follow-up.
 Adjusted rates of corticosteroid-free clinical remission were not different at 6 and 12 months.
-CONCLUSIONS: Primary language spoken did not significantly impact the rates of advanced therapy use or overall IBD disease activity in two academic practices.
+DISCUSSION: Primary language spoken did not significantly affect the rates of AT use or overall IBD disease activity in 2 academic practices.
 Future studies are warranted to understand the effect of language on medication adherence, patient satisfaction and understanding, and disease outcomes.